sudip-mondal-2002/Amplitron/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [MIT License](LICENSE), and is free to copy and modify.
 The audio DSP algorithms are original implementations based on well-known techniques from the audio engineering literature.

 **Dependencies:**